 SPC Bookstore Price Match Guarantee Policy: If you find a lower price on a textbook, the South Plains College bookstore will match that price.
 The difference will be given to the student on a bookstore gift certificate!
 The gift certificate can be spent on anything in the store.
 The South Plains College bookstore will happily price match BN.com & books on Amazon noted as ships from and sold by Amazon.com.
 Online marketplaces such as Other Sellers on Amazon, Amazon's Warehouse Deals, fulfilled by Amazon, BN.com Marketplace, and peer-to-peer pricing are not eligible.
 They will price match the exact textbook, in the same edition and format, including all accompanying materials, like workbooks and CDs.
 A textbook is only eligible for price match if it is in stock on a competitor's website at time of the price match request.
 Additional membership discounts and offers cannot be applied to the student's refund.
 Price matching is only available on in-store purchases.
 Digital books, access codes sold via publisher sites, rentals and special orders are not eligible.
 Only one price match per title per customer is allowed.

 Covid 19 Statement: Students will follow the mask and social distancing requirements at Seagraves High School.
-Masks must be worn entering the building, in the halls, and when moving about the classroom.
-If the classroom permits adequate social distancing, masks may be removed only while the student is seated in his/her assigned seat.
+If the classroom permits adequate social distancing, masks may be removed while the student is seated in his/her assigned seat.